hashicorp/nomad/website/source/docs/drivers/exec.html.md

 ## Client Requirements

-The `exec` driver has no special requirements and can run on all supported operating systems.
-The resource isolation primitives vary by OS.
+The `exec` driver can run on all supported operating systems but to provide proper isolation the client must be run as root on non-Windows operating systems.
+Further, to support cgroups, `/sys/fs/cgroups/` must be mounted.

 ## Client Attributes

 The `exec` driver will set the following client attributes:

-* `driver.exec` - This will always be set to "1", indicating the
+* `driver.exec` - This will be set to "1", indicating the
   driver is available.

 ## Resource Isolation